jymcheong/ETW-tutorialSet/ETW Helper Class/ProcessStart/README.md

 ![](eventviewer.png)

 - [Turn on 4688 audit event](https://www.perplexity.ai/search/i-need-powershell-commands-to-OZzHDW9TQmSRJGO_YbJ8CQ) & look at Windows Event Viewer
-- You can also try Googling or AI tools to see if you turn on security audit for DLL loads; you won't find such audit event because there's none.
+- You can also try Google / AI tools to see if you turn on security audit for DLL loads; you won't find such audit event because there's none.
 - Look at the constructor for the helper class
 - This is a building block example towards Application Control with ETW in a later part of the series.

-https://github.com/microsoft/krabsetw/blob/master/docs/UsingMessageAnalyzerToFindETWSources.md is an excellent example of how to use Microsoft Message Analyzer to Find New ETW Sources!
+https://github.com/microsoft/krabsetw/blob/master/docs/UsingMessageAnalyzerToFindETWSources.md is an excellent resource to learn how to use Microsoft Message Analyzer to find new ETW Sources!

+>Next, you may want to look at the topic of [Parent Spoofing](../ParentSpoof/README.md)!